Raid on Tiahynka

-Tiahynka Basqını) was a naval engagement that took place in August of 1492 between the fleet of the Ottoman Empire and the Zaporozhian Cossacks led by Bohdan Glynsky near the fortress of Tiahyn (now the village of Tiahynka, Ukraine) and ended in a Cossack success.
+Tiahynka Basqını) was a naval engagement that took place in August 1492 between the fleet of the Ottoman Empire and the Zaporozhian Cossacks led by Bohdan Glynsky near the fortress of Tiahyn (now the village of Tiahynka, Ukraine) and ended in a Cossack success.

 Background

-In 1491, the lands where the Tiagyn castle is located were reconquered by the Crimean Khanate, and the fortress was rebuilt by the Crimean khan Meñli I Giray, and it became one of the outposts from which the Tatars raided Ruthenian lands.
+In 1491, the lands where the Tiahyn castle is located were reconquered by the Crimean Khanate, and the fortress was rebuilt by the Crimean khan Meñli I Giray, and it became one of the outposts from which the Tatars raided Ruthenian lands.

 Raid

-On 1 of August 1492, the Zaporozhian Cossacks led by Bohdan Glynsky set off for a campaign into the Dnieper from Kaniv and Cherkasy.
+On 1 August 1492, the Zaporozhian Cossacks led by Bohdan Glynsky set off for a campaign into the Dnieper from Kaniv and Cherkasy.
 Near Tiagin (Tiahynka) they attacked an Ottoman-Tatar ship.
 A battle took place, as a result of which, the Cossacks captured the ship and its commander, and his property was confiscated and the slaves on the ship were freed from captivity, then they captured another man and his oxen.
 Jagiellon's reply to Mengli Giray also mentions that after the attack on the Tatar ship, the Cossacks captured three more people and over a dozen horses in Tiagyn.
 After a successful attack, Glynsky's Cossacks returned to Ukraine.